Hankyu Kyoto Main Line: History

-Prior to the merger of Hankyu Railway (then Hanshin Kyūkō Railway) and Keihan Electric Railway in 1943, the line and its branches were owned by the latter and called the Shin-Keihan (New Keihan) Line.
-In the breakup of the merger in 1949, the line was not ceded to Keihan and became a competitor of the Keihan Main Line.
+During the wartime consolidation policies of World War II, Hankyu Railway and Keihan Railway were temporarily forced to merge.
+After the war, the merger was dissolved in 1949.
+Keihan demanded the return of this line, while Hankyu maintained that it was part of its own network.
+In the end, it was not returned to Keihan, and Hankyu effectively wrested the line from Keihan against its wishes.

 Construction has been in progress since 2012 to elevate a 3.3 km section of track from Sōzenji Station to Kami-Shinjō Station including the junction with the Senri Line at Awaji Station.
 Originally projected for a 2020 completion, various delays have pushed back the start of operations on the new tracks to 2031.

 Station numbering was introduced to all Hankyu stations on 21 December 2013.

 Proposed connecting line

 A loop line from Juso to Awaji via Shin-Osaka Station, to provide a direct connection to the Shinkansen has been proposed, but is not currently scheduled for construction.